fabricioaait/Audit-AWS-Costs/README.md

 # AWS Cost Audit Scripts

 A collection of Bash scripts to help audit AWS accounts for common sources of unnecessary costs and best practices.
+Run in a read-only policy context.

 ## Directory Structure